cpp977/GenCMakeDoc/README.md

 - You have to checkout the repository first by using for example [actions/checkout](https://github.com/marketplace/actions/checkout).
 - The you can generate the cmake options documentation with this action.
 - Finally, you have to commit and push the changes.
 Here, you can use [EndBug/add-and-commit](https://github.com/marketplace/actions/add-commit).

-You must ensure that the configure step of the `cmake` command does succeed.
-Possible dependencies need to be installed.

 # Example usage
 ```